21 Pioneering Companies Tackling Space Debris Detection and Removal

 The growing problem of space debris is not just an environmental issue but also a safety concern for astronauts and satellites and has led to a theoretical scenario called the “Kessler syndrome”.

-What is “Kessler syndrome”?
+What is the “Kessler syndrome”?

 The Kessler syndrome, also known as the Kessler effect, proposed by American astrophysicist Donald J. Kessler in 1978, is described as a single collision that could set off a chain reaction of multiple collisions, generating much more space debris in Earth’s low Earth orbit (LEO).
 The primary idea behind the Kessler syndrome is that as the amount of space debris in low Earth orbit (LEO) increases, the likelihood of collisions among existing debris and operational satellites also increases.